1. What is the Department of Health (DOH) role in the inspection of pet shops, kennels, shelters and pounds?

 3. Who can revoke the license of a pet shop, kennel, shelter or pound?

-Pursuant to N.J.S.A.
-4:19-15.8b, the municipality on recommendation of the State Department of Health or the local board of health for failure to comply with the rules and regulations of the State department or local board governing the same, after the owner has been afforded a hearing by either the State department or local board.
+The municipality can revoke the license to operate on recommendation from the State Department of Health or the local health department for failure to comply with the State laws and regulations, after the facility owner has been afforded a hearing by either the State or local health department.

 4. Whom do I contact if I have concerns regarding the sanitary conditions at my local pet shop, kennel, shelter or pound?

-Call your local health agency or the State Department of Health.
+Call your local health department to discuss your concerns.
 A searchable directory of local health agencies is posted at: http://www.state.nj.us/health/lh/directory/lhdselectcounty.htm

 6. How can I become a volunteer at an animal shelter?